 What is known for certain from assaying the alchemical work attributed to Jabir is that he or who ever wrote it was familiar with Greek alchemy theory.
 He divided substances into three categories:

-Spirits: volatile bodies such as camphor, sal ammoniac, mercury,
+Spirits: volatile bodies such as camphor, sal ammoniac, mercury, arsenic, and sulphur.

 Metallic bodies: the metals.